Statement of Consent

 First reach out to your professor.
 If that option is unavailable, then…

-Reach out to the Head of the Department of Drama.
+Reach out to the Director of the School for the Arts.
 If that option is unavailable, then…

 Reach out to the Associate Dean, Student Affairs in the College of Arts and Science